 Response

+There is the visual progress in implementation of the Tehran Convention during the preceding period.
+The Protocol concerning Regional Preparedness, Response and Co-operation in Combating Oil Pollution Incidents was adopted signed in Aktau, Kazakhstan on August 12, 2011.
+It was ratified by all Parties and entered into force on 25 July 2016.
+The Protocol for the Protection of the Caspian Sea against Pollution from Land-based Sources and Activities was signed in Moscow, Russian Federation on December 12, 2012.
+The Protocol for the Conservation of Biological Diversity was adopted and signed in Ashgabat, Turkmenistan, on 30 May 2014.
+A draft Program for Monitoring the Environment of the Caspian Sea was developed and coordinated.

-At present, the regional governance is still in the stage of formation and formulation of priorities.
-It is at the stage of laying the foundation and paving the way towards institutionalization of the governance.
+The formation and formulation of priorities of the regional governance is in progress.
+It is in the stage of forming the basis and paving the way towards institutionalization of the governance.
 In this respect, the most important achievement is the signing and ratification of the Convention and protocols as well as adaptation of the national regulations.

 As for the regional governance, which implies the institutionalization of the process which shall include the establishment of a management structure and consolidation of the basic rules of its operations then this is most likely to be done in the short or a long term.
 The progress in establishing a structure, the formulation of functions and determining tasks, development of functioning rules largely depend on the intentions, aims, and targets the parties of the Convention.

-With regard to governance at the national level, the countries of the former Soviet Union inherited a fairly well-formed institutional structure, including legislative and regulatory framework, as well as governance institutions which in the course of time continue to improve.
+With regards to governance at the national level, the countries of the former Soviet Union inherited a fairly well-formed institutional structure, including legislative and regulatory framework, as well as governance institutions which in the course of time continue to improve.
 Thus, new laws have been amended or adopted in countries in recent years, and the process of optimization of managing structures continues.

 Monitoring and compliance

 It is widely recognized that environmental protection, understanding of pressures, state, impact and response of ecosystems and the development of measures to prevent or mitigate undesirable changes should be based on a properly arranged monitoring and compliance system.
-Monitoring and compliance systems have been established and operate with different efficiency in all five riparian countries.
-The countries actively participate in the international cooperation related to the environmental protection, including marine environment.
-This is reflected in the signing, ratification and implementation of relevant conventions.
+The required institutional structures, including legal base and management systems are in place in all five riparian countries.
+Monitoring and compliance systems have been established and are operational.

 Participation and outreach